Skip to main content

 • MSFS RHDSimulations 767-300ER

 Pilots should view any positive points values as bonus points and any negative points as a required procedure.
-For example, Single-Engine Taxi should be done whenever it is practicable to do so, but it is more important to ensure the minimum engine warm-up or cooling time is met should the departure or arrival gate be too close to the runway to taxi on one engine and warm-up/cool down.
+For example, Single-Engine Taxi should be done whenever it is advantageous to do so, but it is more important to ensure that the minimum engine warm-up or cool down time is met.